tokio-rs/website/content/docs/going-deeper/core-low-level.md

 }
 ```

 First we are required to call [`poll_read`].
-This will register our interested
+This will register our interest in
-consuming read readiness on the underlying object and this will also implicitly
+consuming the read readiness of the underlying object.
+This will also implicitly
-register our task to get unparked if we're not readable yet.
+register our task to get unparked if we're not yet readable.
 After
 [`poll_read`] returns `Ready` we can access the underlying object with
 [`get_ref`] and call the actual nonblocking operation.